SVS Control Module STABLE Firmware

 Windows Users

-- Download the firmware update and unzip it somewhere on your computer.
+- Download the latest Firmware Update file and unzip it somewhere on your computer.

-- The SVS Firmware Update Tool will search for the correct COM port for updating your SVS.
+- Click the “Connect SVS” Button.
+The SVS Management Utility will search for the correct COM port for updating your SVS.
 The SVS uses a CH340 serial chip, so the firmware update tool searches for any CH340 devices and selects the first one it finds.
-If you have multiple CH340 devices connected at once you will need to manually select the correct COM port for your SVS.
+If you have multiple CH340 devices connected at once you can click “No” and you will can manually enter the correct COM port for your SVS.

 Unix Users